Photian schism: Reign of Photius and papal intervention

 The reign of Photius I was immediately beset by trouble.
 When some bishops and most of the monasteries (most notably that of Studion) refused to recognize him, Photius held a synod in 859 that declared Ignatius no longer patriarch.
 He forbade anyone from taking part in demonstrations against the Emperor.
 He allegedly arrested several bishops who had been loyal to Ignatius.
 The supporters of Ignatius sought the aid of Pope Nicholas I. Despite the difficulties the papacy had experienced with Ignatius, the Pope strongly disapproved of what he considered to be the irregular nature of his apparent deposition.
 He at first hesitated but eventually sent a delegation to Constantinople to assess the matter.
 It consisted of two legates: Bishops Radoald of Porto and Zachary of Anagni.

 The Pope wrote to Photius, expressing satisfaction at his orthodox profession of faith.
 He reproved his hurried uncanonical consecration, but promising that, if the legates' examination into the conduct of Ignatius supported the accusations made, he would accept Photius as patriarch, reserving judgement to himself.
 The legates attended a council which was held in May 861.
 The bishops knew that their instructions were only to report their findings back to Rome and not make any final decision.
 Nevertheless, Photius refused to reconvene the council unless there would be a decision from the legates on the spot as to the validity of his office.
 They agreed, supposedly through bribery, to accept Photius as patriarch.
 Exceeding their powers and perhaps under pressure from the imperial court, they disobeyed their instructions.
 Photius also seems to have made use of adulation in bringing them to their decision.
 In one of his sermons, supposedly delivered in the legates' presence, he said:

-Byzantine theology tended to diminish the role of the pope.
-At best, it acknowledged the pope as first among equals.
-Eastern Christians rejected his ability to unilaterally define dogma or to have any greater material authority than other bishops.
+Byzantine theology tended to diminish the role of the pope, although it acknowledged him as first among equals.
+Eastern Christians rejected his ability to unilaterally define dogma or to have any greater authority than other bishops.

 Dvornik notes that the council marked the first time that the East acknowledged the right of the West to try a Byzantine patriarch.
 Nevertheless, Nicholas I eventually disavowed the legates' choice.
 In 863, he held a synod of his own in Rome, which annulled the proceedings of the 861 synod in Constantinople, condemned Photius, and reinstated Ignatius.
 In doing so, he asserted that no council or synod could be called without papal permission.
 The legates were summoned before the Pope to answer for their disobedience.
 Zachary confessed to the Pope that he had exceeded his powers and was forgiven.
 Radoald refused to appear before the Pope, was condemned in 864, and was threatened with anathema should he ever again attempt to make contact with Photius.